The cockpit.

 On a 5-minute cadence (or earlier on event triggers like meeting.ended or

-ticket.closed), the Copilot service asks "what's wrong with this company right now?"
+ticket.closed), the Copilot service asks what is wrong with this company right now,

 and surfaces insights across operational, cost, org, workflow, and anomaly categories.
 Three